-"Where science uncovers the depth & complexity of the world, art communicates it persuasively.
-I share the laboratory lens by sculpting the creepy & the wonderful.
+"Whereas science uncovers the depth & complexity of the world, art communicates it persuasively.
+I share the laboratory lens by sculpting the wonders of nature."

 2018 Executive Fellow